abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/Mongodb/baseline-testing.md

 ---

-Since MongoDB is installed successfully on your GCP C4A Arm virtual machine, let’s now perform simple baseline testing to validate that MongoDB runs correctly and accepts connections as expected.
+Since MongoDB is installed successfully on your GCP C4A Arm virtual machine, follow these steps to validate that the server is running and accepting local connections.

 ## MongoDB Baseline Testing (Using `mongosh`)

 1️.
 Connect to MongoDB:

-To establish a local connection to the MongoDB instance.
+Open a shell session to the local MongoDB instance:
 ```console
 mongosh mongodb://127.0.0.1:27017
 ```

 2️.
 Create a Test Database and Collection:

-Create a database named **baselineDB** and initialize an empty test collection.
 ```console
 use baselineDB
 db.createCollection("test")
 ```
+This creates a new database **baselineDB** and an empty collection named test.

 You should see an output similar to:

 ```output